microsoft/Quantum/README.md

 For the Modern QDK repository, please visit [Microsoft/qsharp](http://github.com/microsoft/qsharp).

+For samples that use the Azure Quantum Python package, please visit the [Azure Quantum Python repository](https://github.com/microsoft/azure-quantum-python).

 You can also try out the Modern QDK in VS Code for Web at [vscode.dev/quantum](http://vscode.dev/quantum).

 For more information about the Modern QDK and Azure Quantum, visit https://aka.ms/AQ/Documentation